Workday/canvas-kit/modules/button/react/README.md

 #### `value: string`

 > Value of the button.
 Must be unique if used within an IconButtonToggleGroup.

+## Accessibility Notes

+> The content of an IconButton is not always clear to the user.
+In order to better convey what the
+> icon represents, the IconButton should be initialized with `title` and `aria-label` attributes.

 # Icon Button Toggle Group